 Paul de Serra

 Time to head up to 1400m and the plateau of Paul de Serra, one of Madeira’s largest.
 Here is the starting point for many of the Levadas Madeira hikes.
 Levadas are similar to canals or aqueducts.
-Back in the 16th century, the Portuguese started to construct the Levadas to channel water from the west and north-west parts of the island to the drier coastal regions of the south-east.
-Today they still channel water to the south-east but they also provide hydro electricity to the island.
+Back in the 16th century, the Portuguese started to construct the Levadas to channel water from the west and northwest parts of the island to the drier coastal regions of the southeast.
+Today they still channel water to the south-east but they also provide hydroelectricity to the island.
 The Levadas are a network of over 2,170 km of pathways.
 Some are easy to walk others not so.
-Our walk on the Levada do Paul took around 20 minutes from where the mini bus dropped us to where it collected us.
-It was an easy walk, but the walk is frequently canceled due to heavy mist and fog in this area.
+Our walk on the Levada do Paul took around 20 minutes from where the minibus dropped us to where it collected us.
+It was an easy walk, but the walk is frequently cancelled due to heavy mist and fog in this area.

 Porto Moniz and its Natural Pools